Philosolis/Philosolis/README.md

 - Hi, I’m @Philosolis
-- I’m interested in writing **in Chinese** (My English is poor, man)
-- I’m currently learning computer science and how to live.
+- I’m currently learning computer science, writing and how to live.
-- I’m looking to collaborate on writing, yet someone said writing is a lonely work.
-But I would like to just share my works and I welcome your ideas.
-I'm planning a public repo of my works.
-Maybe under CC0.
 - How to reach me: Ilkasa@163.com